-The island of Martha's Vineyard is a tourist destination with about t natural releast.
-As such, the economy has a seasonality aspect which relies heavily on second howevers and the estate taxes they pay.
-Martha's Vineyard, which is part of Dukes County, is made up that it is own unique character and charm.
-Although an area known for wealth, 8.8 percent poverty line according to the Federal Reserve Bank.
+The island of Martha's Vineyard is a tourist destination with abundant natural resources.
+As such, the economy has a seasonality aspect which relies heavily on second homeowners and the real estate taxes they pay.
+Martha's Vineyard, which is part of Dukes County, is made up of six towns.
+Each has its own unique character and charm.
+Although an area known for wealth, 8.8 percent of the population lives below the poverty line according to the Federal Reserve Bank.